Lymphatic system: Secondary lymphoid organs

 The secondary (or peripheral) lymphoid organs, which include lymph nodes and the spleen, maintain mature naive lymphocytes and initiate an adaptive immune response.
 The secondary lymphoid organs are the sites of lymphocyte activation by antigens.
-Activation leads to clonal expansion, and affinity maturation.
+Activation leads to clonal selection and affinity maturation.
 Mature lymphocytes recirculate between the blood and the secondary lymphoid organs until they encounter their specific antigen.

 Spleen

 The main functions of the spleen are: